valery-judah/leetcode-python/memory-bank/patterns.md

 # Solution Patterns

+There is a list of patterns that we can apply to problem.

 ## Hash Map for Complements

 **Use when**: You need to find two numbers in a collection that sum up to a target value.
 **Idea**: Use a hash map to store the numbers you've seen and their indices.
 For each number, calculate its complement (target - number) and check if the complement is already in the hash map.
 This allows you to find a solution in a single pass.
 **Template**:

 ```python